-Our government is committed to keeping Scotland safe.
-Crime reported to the police has fallen by over 20% since 2008 and are at their lowest levels in over 40 years.
+Our government is also committed to keeping Scotland safe.
+Crime reported to the police has fallen by over 20% since 2008 and is at its lowest levels in over 40 years.
 During this time surveys have also shown a consistent improvement in perceptions of police effectiveness throughout the country.

 If you find yourself in an emergency situation at any time while in Scotland, dial 999 from any phone to get emergency help.
 This free service connects you to ambulances, fire and rescue, coastguard and the police.

 Scotland is extremely proud to be a multi-faith society – it’s part of what makes us such a vibrant, well-rounded country.
 We welcome people of all ethnic backgrounds and religions and we ensure people are free to follow their beliefs with respect.

 Scotland is historically a Christian country and a large portion of the population still consider themselves Christian.
 Christmas and Easter are celebrated widely and used as the basis for school holiday timings in winter and spring.
 The second largest faith in Scotland is Islam and there are mosques or Islamic Centres in all major cities and towns across the country.
 The largest of these is the Glasgow Central Mosque which opened in 1984.

 Though these two schools of belief dominate the religious spectrum in Scotland, many others also experience large groups of followers.
 For example, there have been communities of Sikhs in Scotland for over a century with gurdwaras in Edinburgh, Glasgow, Dundee and Irvine.
 Glasgow is home to the first purpose-built Sikh temple in Scotland with a prayer room which holds up to 1000 people.